AaltoSciComp/scicomp-docs/triton/quickstart/quickjobs.rst

 The most common job to run is a batch job, i.e. you submit a script that runs your code on the cluster.
 To run this kind of job, you need a small script where you set parameters for the job and submit it to the cluster.
-Using a script to set the parameters has the advantage that it is easier to modify and reuse than adding the A basic script (e.g. in the file ``BatchScript.slurm``) for a slurm batch job could look as follows:
+Using a script to set the parameters has the advantage that it is easier to modify and reuse than passing the parameters on the command line.
+A basic script (e.g. in the file ``BatchScript.slurm``) for a slurm batch job could look as follows:

 .. code:: slurm